Cardinals seek identikit for new pope

 Some are charismatic preachers, such as Manila’s 55-year-old Cardinal Luis Tagle, while others like New York’s Cardinal Timothy Dolan, 63, have taken an active role in debating moral issues in public.
 Others are more retiring or scholarly.

-One senior cardinal, who asked not to be named, said many of Benedict’s appointments as cardinals and bishops were more conservative than the faithful they were named to lead.
+One senior cardinal, who asked not to be named, said many of Benedict’s appointments as cardinals and bishops were more conservative that the faithful they were named to lead.

 “I‘m scared about it because we’ll lose our people if we go too far to the right,” he said.
 “If we sound more like conservative politicians than Christian leaders, that’s bad for the Church.”